Theta Decay Calculator

 Think of implied volatility as defining an expected move cone around the current stock price.
 As expiration approaches, that cone narrows.
 ATM strikes stay within the cone the longest—they're at the front lines, pricing in stock price movements until the very end.
 That's why ATM options hold onto extrinsic value longer and then decay rapidly near expiration.

 OTM and deep ITM strikes fall outside the expected move range earlier.
-Once a strike is far outside the cone, the market stops pricing in much probability of it mattering—so extrinsic value bleeds out sooner and the decay curve flattens.
+Once a strike is far outside the cone, the market stops pricing in much probability of it mattering—so extrinsic value bleeds out sooner, and the decay curve flattens.

 Implied volatility shifts these dynamics.
 Higher IV widens the expected move cone, keeping more strikes "in play" longer—which steepens their decay curves.
 Lower IV narrows the cone, causing OTM/ITM decay curves to flatten out earlier at the same strikes.
-Try adjusting IV and the strike price above to see this in action.
+Try adjusting the IV and the strike price above to see this in action.

 For a deeper dive on this concept, see Why Theta Decay Isn't Linear.